 Your treatment program may include: bearing weight, icing and compression, bracing, strengthening exercises, balancing exercises, and more.

-How Does it Happen?
+How Does an ACL Injury Happen?

-We see more of these injuries in women due to the anatomical architecture of the lower extremity as it relates to the knee.
 Approximately two-thirds of all knee injuries are of the non-contact type.
 This includes landing incorrectly on the knee, cutting and turning maneuvers, and deceleration.
 Donor tissue must be used to replace the ACL.
 Three different donor tissues are used: the patellar tendon autograft, the hamstring autograft, and the allograft which is a ligament donated by a cadaver.
+We see more of these injuries in women due to the anatomical architecture of the lower extremity as it relates to the knee.